docker/docs/docker-for-aws/deploy.md

 A good sample app to test deployment of stacks is the [Docker voting app](https://github.com/docker/example-voting-app).

 By default, apps deployed with stacks do not have ports publicly exposed.
-Update port mappings for services, and Docker will automatically wire up the underlying platform load balancers:
+Update port mappings for services, and Docker automatically wires up the underlying platform load balancers:

     docker service update --publish-add published=80,target=80 <example-service>